-The unaudited interim condensed consolidated financial statements of the Group as at March 31, 2018 and for the three-month periods ended March 31, 2018 and 2017 have been prepared in accordance with the Philippine Accounting Standards (PAS) 34, Interim Financial Reporting.
+The unaudited interim condensed consolidated financial statements of the Group as at March 31, 2019 and for the three-month periods ended March 31, 2019 and 2018 have been prepared in accordance with the Philippine Accounting Standards (PAS) 34, Interim Financial Reporting.

-The unaudited interim condensed consolidated financial statements of the Group have been prepared on a historical cost basis, except for available-for-sale (AFS) financial assets and derivative financial instruments that have been measured at fair value.
+The unaudited interim condensed consolidated financial statements of the Group have been prepared on a historical cost basis, except for equity instruments designated at fair value through other comprehensive income (FVTOCI)/ available-for-sale (AFS) financial assets that have been measured at fair value.
 The unaudited interim condensed consolidated financial statements are presented in Philippine peso, the functional and presentation currency of the Parent Company.

-The unaudited interim condensed consolidated financial statements do not include all the information and disclosures required in the annual consolidated financial statements, and should be read in conjunction with the Group's annual consolidated financial statements as at December 31, 2017.
+The unaudited interim condensed consolidated financial statements do not include all the information and disclosures required in the annual consolidated financial statements, and should be read in conjunction with the Group's annual consolidated financial statements as at December 31, 2018.